-- a DMA of 100ha with the endangered RE and the endangered marsupial.
-The endangered marsupial can clearly be co-located with the RE, because it is dependent on the RE. - a DMA of 10ha with the colony of endangered ghost bats.
-The colony needs to be calculated separately because there is no guarantee that a cave could be found in that RE.
+- a DMA of 100ha with the endangered regional ecosystem and the endangered marsupial.
+The endangered marsupial can clearly be co-located with the regional ecosystem, because it is dependent on the regional ecosystem; and - a DMA of 10ha with the colony of endangered ghost bats.
+The colony needs to be calculated separately because there is no guarantee that a cave could be found in that regional ecosystem.
 A separate offset site is likely to be needed for the ghost bats.

-So, although the total impact area is 100ha, the calculation takes as input a DMA of 100ha (for the RE and marsupial) and a DMA of 10ha (for the ghost bats) = a total of 110ha.
+So, although the total impact area is 100ha, the calculation takes as input a DMA of 100ha (for the regional ecosystem and marsupial) and a DMA of 10ha (for the ghost bats) = a total of 110ha.
 Each DMA is counted separately in the calculation of the financial settlement offset.